Robin Hood and Matthew Effects: Differential Privacy Has Disparate Impact on Synthetic Data: Preliminaries

 \section{Preliminaries}

-In this section, we present some background on generative models and differential privacy.
-Then, we describe our experimental setup, including the datasets, the classifiers used for baselines, and the generative models used for producing synthetic data. \footnote{We report the source of the implementations we use in footnotes.}
+In this section, we present some background information, then, we introduce the datasets, the classifiers used for baselines, and the generative models used for producing synthetic data.
+(The source of the implementations we use, when applicable, is also reported.)